rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/18_annotations.rst

 Annotations
 ###########

+.. meta:
+    frontend_status: Partly

 An *annotation* is a special language element that changes the semantics of the declaration it is applied to by adding metadata.

-The example below illustrates the declaration and use of an annotation:
+The example below illustrates how an annotation is declared and used:

 .. code-block:: typescript
    :linenos: